Friday, May 29, 2020

 “What was that again?
 I missed the last part of what you said,” Robin muttered.

-“Oh, for heavens sake.
+“Oh, for heaven's sake.
 That proves my point.
 Those things don’t work.”

 Don chimed in, “Don’t be so headstrong, Gary.
 I’m wearing these new lightweight, almost invisible hearing devices.
 Don’t even know I have them on.”